 I love how colour can boost confidence, enrich the soul and uplift the spirit.
 Our clothes are a reflection of our personality, and can be an extension of the persona we want to present to the world.
 Indian women seemed effortlessly elegant, whether in a sari or simple tunic, radiating style whilst maintaining a presence, even into their dotage.
 And I wanted some of that!

 At Cinnamon Junction, we have a simple ethos: quality clothing, made by ethical partners, using artisan skills and sustainable textiles.
-A move away from high street disposable fashion, towards clothing with provenance.
+A move away from high street disposable fashion, towards slow fashion and clothing with provenance.

 Through our #MADEBYWORNBY campaign, we want to connect you to the ladies who have proudly made your clothing.
 We would love you to upload an image onto our website of you enjoying your Cinnamon Junction purchases, not only to show everyone how fabulous you look, but also to show the ladies our appreciation of their work.